p0058781/AVNGameLauncher/README.md

 ### Known Bugs
 - Scaling issues on large dpi screens on desktop
-- Platforms other than Linux aren't tested often, especially Android.
+- Platforms other than Linux aren't tested.

 ### Known Limitations
 - Games that are not publicly available (without login) can't be imported.
 Not sure why f95 requires login for certain games
-- Android can't track play time (android limitation)
-- Periodic update check works only when app is open
 - Due to f95 limitations, not all game details can be downloaded without login

 ### Planed Features
-- Manually add non-f95 game
 - Custom Filter/Sort options
-- Browser plugin to auto import game from f95 website
 -
 Check development progress in the Github Project https://github.com/users/p0058781/projects/1

 ### Not Planed Features
 - F95 login
-- Display games as list or grid (currently grid only)
 - View all game details directly in the app

 ## How to use